Iron Making

 Why Virgin Iron Units makes good business sense today:

 Currently the North American Steel Market is over 70% Electric Arc Furnace (EAF) based and rising.
 Recycling scrap is growing across the world and an expected shortage worldwide by 2020.
-Our technical solution addresses the gap and allows for growing this niche market while bridging the gap between the current miners and future miners.
+Our technical solution addresses the gap and allows for growing this niche market.

 With a growing percentage of re-melting scrap, virgin iron units as a supplement to scrap are necessary.
 We are seeing more and more DRI capacity being discussed in North America, where cheap natural gas is available.
 100% metal is still the best feed to a EAF unit which is what we are proposing.